cosbor11/user-asset-translator/Follow-Up-Questions.md

    moneyMarketAccount.setAccountAccountId(uuid())
    moneyMarketAccount.setAccountNumber()
    moneyMarketAccount.setAmount(100000D)
-   moneyMarketAccount.setAccountType(AccountTypes.MONEY_MARKET)
-   moneyMarketAccount.setTaxCode(null)
+   moneyMarketAccount.setAccountType(AssetAccountTypesEnum.MONEY_MARKET)
 ```

 ## What's the design for serializing output?

-this is done in `user-asset-report-generator`...
+Report serialization/generation is done in `user-asset-report-generator`...
-Because the output format is not structured data like json, or xml, it is plain-text report format,
+Because the output format is not structured data like json, or xml, and it is in plain-text report format,
 I decided to use a templating framework.
-I've worked with several java templating frameworks such as freemarker, Velocity, Thymeleaf, and Mustache.
-My favorite is Mustache, and it has support in most other languages.
-I would write the lambda in nodejs.
+I've worked with several templating engines such as Freemarker, Velocity, Thymeleaf, and Mustache.
+My preference is Mustache, because it has support in most languages.
+I would recommend writing the lambda in nodejs.
 The input is xml, then gets translated to json and put on queue. when we consume the message from queue it is in json format so we can just take our structure and apply it to the template.

 ## What's the organization, or key naming convention, in the user-asset-inbox/processed and user-asset-inbox/errors buckets?